 (3) An Order under this section shall come into operation on the date on which it is published in the Government Gazette, or on such later date as may be specified in the Order.

-[Section 3 amended by No. 62 of 1981 s.
+[Section 3 amended: No. 62 of 1981 s.
 5.]

 4. Variation or revocation of Orders